The story behind Mother Cover.

 I couldn’t stop wondering: What if I could help take even one obstacle out of the way?

-The truth is, even the best companies feel the pressure when someone goes on leave.
+The truth is, even the most progressive companies feel the pressure when someone goes on leave.
 Work needs to get done.
 Goals still matter.
-But that doesn’t mean we can’t support people through life’s biggest transitions.
+Figuring out a plan for that key member to step away is a stress that lands on a people manager’s already full plate.
+And that can feel overwhelming.

 That’s where Mother Cover started.

-I started by offering leave coverage for senior marketing leaders.
-But it’s already becoming something much bigger — crossing multiple functions and disciplines and spanning support across the U.S. and Canada
+I started by offering leave coverage for senior leaders and it quickly became something much bigger — crossing multiple functions and disciplines and spanning support across the U.S. and Canada.
+We’ve built a network of nearly 200 vetted professionals we call Leave Partners, built processes, best practices, templates, and guides, all designed to make leave seamless for the individual and the team.

 Mother Cover exists to protect careers, support companies, and create flexible, meaningful work for experienced professionals.